muratk3n/thirdwave/en/tweets/2019/week35.md

 [It's true](https://www.quandl.com/data/MULTPL/SHILLER_PE_RATIO_MONTH-Shiller-PE-Ratio-by-Month).

-"The US stock market is heavily overvalued, as bad or worse than 1929 and 2000 (according to Shiller's CAPE)" -- Keen
+"The US stock market is heavily overvalued, as bad or worse than 1929 ... (according to Shiller's CAPE)"

 *2019-8-29 8:56:4*